UsmanNaseer137/project-managment/Project Execution: Running the Project Week 04.md

 -- First, teams have individuals with different skill sets, varying degrees of autonomy, and competing priorities.
 -- Create a collaborative and psychologically safe environment.
 -- Understanding and managing team dynamics can also help you understand how to motivate your team.

+## Ethical and inclusive leadership

+## Ethical Leadership
+Ethical leadership is a form of leadership that promotes and values honesty, justice, respect, community and integrity.
+--defining and aligning values within your team --demonstrating how adhering to those values benefits the mission of the organization.

+## Crate forums
+--Raise ViewPoints
+--Feel heard
+--Recive follow-up on their concerns

+--If ethical leadership's aim is to create forums where employees' concerns can be heard, inclusive leadership aims to put what we've heard into action to create an environment that encourages.
+And empowers each and every member of our community.

+## Inclusive leadership
+Inclusive leadership is when everyone's unique identity, background and experiences are respected, valued and integrated into how the team operates.

+## Diversity
+Inclusive leadership is related to diversity in that diversity is the set of differences each of us possesses, whether visible or invisible that gives us each a unique perspective on the world and our work.

+## Inclusion
+Inclusion is what the team does with that diversity of thought and perspective.

+## At Google, we've identified three ways that managers can lead inclusively.
+These include
+1. fostering a culture of respect'
+--Creating an environment in which team members feel comfortable speaking up with concerns, and recognizing team contributions regularly.
+2. creating equal opportunity to succeed
+--You do this through regular communication, accessible documentation, and regular check-ins with the team to listen, share information, ask and answer questions and provide support.
+3. inviting and integrating diverse perspectives.